Kerser

 Scott Froml (born 21 August 1987), better known by his stage name Kerser, is an Australian rapper.
 He has released two mixtapes and several albums since 2009 and his second album No Rest for the Sickest reached No. 15 on the ARIA albums chart, while the album's tour DVD debuted at No. 1 on the ARIA Music DVD chart in 2013.
 His album S.C.O.T. reached No. 5 while his fourth album King was released on 13 November 2014 and reached number 9.
-Kerser achieved his first number one on the ARIA Albums Chart in 2023 with A Gift & a Kers.
+Kerser achieved his first number one on the ARIA Albums Chart in 2023 with his album A Gift & a Kers.

 Biography

 Scott Froml was born on 21 August 1987, in the vicinity of Campbelltown, New South Wales.
+Kerser adopted his stage name from his graffiti tag which he frequently wrote during his youth, before beginning his rap career.
 He started his rap career at an early age while living in Campbelltown.
 Kerser released 2 mixtapes, then released 10 albums in 12 years.
 One of his major influences is Tupac.